WoofGrrrr/file-system-broker/apis/BrokerFileSystem/README.md

     Also throws if the directory is not empty and recursive is not true.

-    Sub-directories are currently not supported, thus the directoryName parameter is not currently supported.
+    Sub-directories are currently not supported.

 ###  makeDirectory(extensionId)